-Prior to joining the bar Rachel was a legal adviser in the Magistrates Court and so has extensive knowledge of road traffic law.
-She continues to undertake this work in the Magistrates Court on a privately instructed basis.
+As a former legal adviser in the Magistrates Court Rachel has extensive knowledge of road traffic law and undertakes this work on a privately instructed basis.

 Rachel is authorised to accept public access instructions.

 Murder, Manslaughter & Death by Dangerous/Careless Driving